-When kidney stones (crystal-like masses typically made of a hard salt compound called calcium oxalate) are too large to pass out of the body naturally, they can obstruct the normal urine flow and may cause sudden and severe pain.
-The most common treatment for kidney stones in the U.S., ESWL directly targets kidney stones with shock waves.
-As they absorb the energy, kidney stones are pulverized into sand-like particles that can bepassed easilythrough the urinary tract.
+The most common treatment for kidney stones in the U.S., lithotripsy directly targets kidney stones with shock waves.
+As they absorb the energy, kidney stones are pulverized into sand-like particles that you can easily pass through the urinary tract.

-The patient and doctor will discuss whether light sedation and a local or general anesthesia will be used.
-The choice depends on the technique, type of stone, and patient needs.
-The main advantage of ESWL is that it treats kidney stones without an incision, so the need for hospital stays and recovery time are reduced.
+You and your doctor will discuss whether light sedation and a local or general anesthesia will be used.
+The choice depends on the technique, type of stone and your needs.
+The main advantage of lithotripsy is that it treats kidney stones without an incision, so the need for hospital and recovery time are reduced.

-When patients arrive in the operating room, they are positioned on an operating table with a soft, water-filled cushion placed on their abdomen or behind their kidney.
-The patient's body is positioned so that the stone can be targeted precisely with the shock waves.
-The complete treatment takes 45-60 minutes!
+When you arrive in the operating room, you'll be positioned on an operating table with a soft, water-filled cushion placed on your abdomen or behind your kidney.
+Your body is positioned so the stone can be targeted precisely with the shock waves.
+The complete treatment takes just 45-60 minutes!

-Barring any complications, patients usually remain in recovery for about an hour before being allowed to return home.
-Patients are asked to drink plenty of liquids, strain their urine through a filter to capture stone pieces for testing, and may be required to take antibiotics and painkillers during recovery, which is typically brief.
-After ESWL, patients can get up to walk almost immediately.
-Many can even resume their full daily activities within one to two days.
-Special diets are not required, but drinking plenty of water helps the stone fragments pass easily.
+Barring any complications, you'll usually remain in recovery for about an hour before going home.
+You should drink plenty of liquids and strain your urine through a filter to capture pieces of the kidney stone for testing.
+You may be required to take antibiotics and painkillers during recovery, which typically brief.
+After lithotripsy, you can get up to walk almost immediately.
+You may even be able to resume your full daily activities in one or two days.
+You won't need a special diet, but drinking plenty of water helps the stone fragments pass easily.